Vincent-Millane/cname-cloaking/README.md

 In the advanced settings, there is a watchdog option to restart Adguard.
 This is very useful if you find that Android regularly disables Adguard.
 It's an admission that this software is powerful.

-It is available for Android, IOS, Linux, Mac, Windows and Android TV and as an extension for browsers.

-Adguard works on IOS and MacOs <https://adguard.com/fr/welcome.html>
+Adguard works on Android and IOS <https://adguard.com/fr/welcome.html>

-## For Android TV, Linux, Mac, Windows
+## Adguard for Android TV, Linux, Mac, Windows

 Adguard blocks ads, trackers and phishing
 <https://adguard.com>

-Pihole remains the ideal solution for protecting all the devices in your home as soon as you can specify a DNS server on your private network.

-Pihole even protects you outside your home if you use a VPN that connects you to your web router.
 \
 \
 \